After a century of silence, the story of the 1921 Tulsa Race Massacre will be shared with the nation.

 In 1921, a group of white residents in Tulsa, Oklahoma destroyed the thriving African American neighborhood of Greenwood, known as Black Wall Street, flattening over 35 blocks and killing over 300 people.
 The incident known today as the Tulsa Race Massacre was covered up by the state and federal government, and is often not taught in American schools.
-The 1921 Tulsa Race Massacre Centennial Commission has tapped Local Projects to develop an exhibition space that will tell the remarkable and resilient story of Greenwood and it’s community by finally bringing this story to vivid life on the very site where Black Wall Street used to stand.
+The 1921 Tulsa Race Massacre Centennial Commission tapped Local Projects to develop an exhibition space that will tell the story not only of the Massacre itself, but also of the remarkable and resilient Greenwood community.

 Selser Schaefer Architects

 Concept Design, Exhibit Design, Experience Design

 Museums are valuable to the extent they link the past to the present and illuminate, and appraise, both.
 In Greenwood Rising the links are made overt and we’re urged to ponder them, to recognize that the white-on-Black violence of 1921 is still with us, and that Black disenfranchisement, like racism, remains entrenched.